AnishXavier/Cortana-Intelligence-Gallery-Content/Tutorials/Deep-Learning-for-Text-Classification-in-Azure/README.md

 <img src="https://mxnetstorage.blob.core.windows.net/public/nlp/architecture.png" alt="architecture" width="60%"/>
 </p>

 As it can be seen in the Figure, the first step is to process the dataset.
-In most of the situations, the dataset will not fit in the memory of the VM we are using, so we must feed the data to the training process in batches: reading a data chuck, processing it to create a group of encoded images and freeing the memory before starting again.
+In most of the situations, the dataset will not fit in the memory of the VM we are using, so we must feed the data to the training process in batches: reading a data chunk, processing it to create a group of encoded images and freeing the memory before starting again.
 This process is programmed in R. Once the model is trained, we can host it in a VM and use it to classify sentences via a web service.
 We created a Python API that communicates a simple front end with the classification process.
 The front end is programmed in JavaScript and HTML, and provides a flexible environment to switch between different trained models.

 ## Text Classification at Character Level

 The area of text classification has been developed mostly with machine learning models that use features at the word level.
 The idea of using deep learning for text classification at character level came first in 2015 with the [Crepe model](https://arxiv.org/abs/1509.01626).
-The following year the technique was developed further in the [VDCNN model](https://arxiv.org/abs/1606.01781) and the char-CRNN model.
-We implemented the code of the [Crepe model](./R/crepe_model.R) and the [VDCNN model](./R/vdcnn_model.R).
+The following year the technique was developed further in the [VDCNN model](https://arxiv.org/abs/1606.01781) and the [char-CRNN model](https://arxiv.org/abs/1602.00367).
+We implemented the code of the Crepe model ([R version](./R/crepe_model.R) and [python version](./python/03%20-%20Crepe%20-%20Amazon%20(advc).py)) and the VDCNN model ([R version](./R/vdcnn_model.R) and [python version](./python/04%20-%20VDCNN%20-%20Amazon(advc).py).

 DNNs have achieved good results when used together with raw data, especially in computer vision where the inputs to the network are the pixels of the image, normally without any preprocessing.
 In an equivalent way, characters are the atomic representation of the sentence.

-The encoding of each sentence is represented in the following figure.
+The encoding of each sentence is represented in the following figure:

 <p align="center">
 <img src="https://mxnetstorage.blob.core.windows.net/public/nlp/matrix_text.png" alt="Text encoding" width="60%"/>